Mary Winchester (Zoluti)

-Mary Winchester, or Zolûti to Mizos, (1865–1955) was a Scottish girl who was captured and held hostage by the Mizo tribes of Mizoram, India, in 1871, and rescued by the British expedition in 1872.
-This historic event marked the beginning of British rule in Mizoram that lasted until the Indian Independence in 1947.
+Mary Winchester, or Zolûti to Mizos later Mary Innes Howie, (1865–1950) was a British girl who was captured and held hostage by the Mizo tribes of Mizoram, India, in 1871, and rescued by the British expedition in 1872.
+This historic event marked the beginning of British rule in Mizoram that lasted until Indian independence in 1947.
 Indirectly, it also paved the way for Christian missionaries to introduce Christianity among the Mizos.

+Early life

+Mary Winchester was born to James Winchester.
+The identity of her mother is not widely recorded and has been noted as either Scottish or a native woman.
+James Winchester was recorded to live with a local woman, a Manipuri lady known as Maya Memsab from Tarapur village of Silchar.
+Mary Winchester possessed a slightly dark complexion, which was explained by her bronzed skin due to staying in the Hills for so long until later reports surfaced the possibility of her mother being Kuki.

 Kidnapping

 Mary Winchester lived with her father at Cachar, Assam, India.
 She was an illegitimate child of James Winchester and his Meitei worker.
 Her father was a manager of the British tea plantation, and had been there for 12 years.
 When she turned six years of age in 1871, her father decided it was time for formal education in Britain.
 Her farewell party was arranged on 23 January at Alexandrapur plantation at the place owned by her father's close friend George Seller.
 While they were strolling in the garden, the workers were suddenly in commotion, and Seller was frantically galloping around on his horse.
 When Mary accompanied by a nurse headed towards the bungalow, her father met them on the way who ran her to a stable.
 But then the Mizo tribal warriors caught up, shot her father down from behind and cut his head.
 The warriors snatched her away from the dying clutch of her father, who murmured, "Dear, only God knows your fate."
 They left him to die and carried the girl away.
 A number of people were killed in the clash, some were taken as hostages, including Mary Winchester.
 Probably all except the girl, of whom they took special care, died on their journey to Mizoram.